You—and everyone you see today— are made to flourish

 Uniting In Prayer: “and pray to the Lord on its behalf”

-Church Health: “for in its shalom you will find your shalom.”
+Church Collaboration: “for in its shalom you will find your shalom.”

 (Jeremiah 29:7)